-In the last few years I’ve read quite a few books that are related to finance.
-Here are my favorites broken down by sub-genre.
+In the last few years, I’ve read quite a few books that are related to finance.
+Here are my favorites broken-down by sub-genre.

 Bull’s Eye Investing: Targeting Real Returns in a Smoke and Mirrors Market by John F. Mauldin is my pick for the average person who wants to invest in the stock market.
-John Mauldin makes heavy use of charts and the work of Ed Easterling and lays out probable returns based off of certain conditions.
+John Mauldin makes heavy use of charts and the work of Ed Easterling and lays out probable returns based on certain conditions.
 If you are rightfully skeptical when you are told the big lie that stocks always go up in the long term, this is the book for you.

 Origins of the Crash: The Great Bubble and Its Undoing by Roger Lowenstein is my pick for the best financial history book.
 Roger is the best financial historian there is and is probably better known for his book When Genius Failed: The Rise and Fall of Long-Term Capital Management.
 I loved both books, but think Origins of the Crash is a more interesting time period that more people will relate to than the 1998 LTCM crisis.

 Fooled by Randomness: The Hidden Role of Chance in Life and in the Markets by Nassim Nicholas Taleb explores how humans undervalue unexpected events.
-I loved this book when I reviewed it back in March and plan to read it again some day.
+I loved this book when I reviewed it back in March and plan to read it again someday.
 The chapter on the Black Swan was later expanded into a full book.
 Read Fooled by Randomness first, then tackle the Black Swan.